Mesothelioma and Assisted Living

-Mesothelioma and assisted living may become necessary for patients with this illness who struggle with everyday tasks and cannot live entirely independently.
+Assisted living can help mesothelioma patients retain some independence even when they struggle with everyday tasks.
 Advanced mesothelioma can cause significant dysfunction, but assisted living is an option.
-At a mesothelioma assisted living facility, patients have access to medical care and assistance with daily activities.
+At a mesothelioma assisted living facility, patients have access to medical care and practical support for daily activities.

 What Is Assisted Living?